hrshankar2002/Computer-Vision-Gesture-Imitation/README.md

 ```
 ## Description
 ```
-Pre-Trained deep learning model 'Hands' from MediaPipe lies at the core of the project.
+Pre-Trained deep learning model 'Hands' from MediaPipe lies at the core.
 Out of the two repo files , 'main.py' handles finger detection while 'controller.py' helps in projection of the model on to 5 servo's corresponding to 5 fingers.
 Arduino is interfaced with python with the help of pyfirmata pre-written libraries from arduino.
 ```
 ## Getting Started